-In 2000 on the occasion of his 50th reunion from Harvard Law School, Marshall J. Seidman provided endowment support to the Department of Health Care Policy at HMS for two purposes: (1) to support research related to health care costs and quality and to develop a university-wide endowed lecture series.
+In 2000, on the occasion of his 50th reunion from Harvard Law School, Marshall J. Seidman provided an endowment to the Department of Health Care Policy to support research related to health care costs and quality and to develop a university-wide endowed lecture series.
 Mr. Seidman was particularly interested in activities related to improving health policy at the federal and state levels.

 Next Steps for Federal Health Care Policy

 Joshua M. Sharfstein

 Lashed to the Mast: Navigating through Health Care Policy, Politics, and Reform in 2014 and Beyond

 Mark Vincent Pauly

 Caution: Do Not Try This at Home without Adult Supervision--Cost Sharing in Insurance

 Alan M. Garber